csc7/PP1_CI_TGC/README.md

 * To show another page with a brief description of the company.
 * To show another page with the services that the company is able to offer.
 * To provide a simple contact form where the client feels that privacy is respected.
-* To offer a quick option, through a button, to contract services.
+* To offer a quick call to action, through a button, to contract services.

 # User Requirements and Expectations
 * To find a website that summarises as many geophysical services as possible.
 * To have the option to contact the company without getting into complex processes, while mantaining the option to avoid unsolicited marketing communications.
 * To be able to easily contact services if needed.
 * To easily find basic information, location, contact details, and social media information of the company.

+UX:\
+STRATEGY\
+SCOPE\
+STRUCTURE\
+SKELETON\
+SURFACE\

 # Design Choices
 EXPLAIN